 1.1 OBJECT OF CODE

-A. A Certified Interior Designer is required to conduct his/her profession in a manner that will encourage the respect of clients, suppliers of goods and services to the profession, and fellow professional interior designers, as well as the general public.
+- A Certified Interior Designer is required to conduct his/her profession in a manner that will encourage the respect of clients, suppliers of goods and services to the profession, and fellow professional interior designers, as well as the general-public.
 It is the individual responsibility of every Certified Interior Designer to abide by this code.

 1.2 RESPONSIBILITY TO THE PUBLIC